hannah-birch/hannah-birch.github.io/pages/about.md

 Previously, I worked at [ProPublica](https://www.propublica.org), a nonprofit newsroom in New York City that investigates abuses of power.
 Most recently I was production editor.
 I managed a team of story producers, oversaw publishing and operations, assembled cross-team groups around big projects, and art-directed major stories.
 I also worked with ProPublica’s platform team to develop and test new features for the CMS and ProPublica.org.

 Before ProPublica, I was an associate news producer at The Seattle Times, where I was part of a team that [won a Pulitzer Prize for breaking news](https://www.pulitzer.org/winners/seattle-times-staff) in 2015.

-I curated headlines and photos on [seattletimes.com](http://seattletimes.com/), managed social media as needed and designed special digital projects.
+## How to get in touch

 Find me on [Twitter](https://twitter.com/hannahsbirch) and [GitHub](https://github.com/hannah-birch).
+If you want to talk about collaborating (or Oxford commas, or my bird) email me at [last name] dot [first name] at gmail.com.

 <hr />